 Christian Biblical Narrative

 The Christian biblical narrative contains four distinct concepts that can be used to elaborate on the nature of God and the reality of life as it relates to sickness, disease, hope, and motivation.
-These four narratives include creation, fall, redemption, and restoration (Hoehner, n.d).
+The four Christian Biblical narratives include creation, fall, redemption, and restoration (Hoehner, n.d).
 The creation narrative iterates the abundance of the world from the perspective of how God created the world and everything in it and gave human beings power overall.
 In this regard, human beings were created in the image and likeness of God and expected to ensure the continuity of life on earth.

 However, the earth is not without evil as the Christian biblical narrative focuses on the blemish of the earth through the fall.
 The fallenness of the world is filled with sickness and disease which affect the productivity of human beings (Stumme, n.d.).
 Fall creates suffering and pain among people and depicts the evil nature of the world.